TheFifthRider/simply-roleplaying-webapp/docs/character/skills.md

 ### Spending Potential

 Players can spend potential in one of two ways: either by being trained in a skill by a more experienced character or by experimenting on their own and gaining insight in a skill.
-In either case they can choose to either **learn** the skill if they did not already know it, writing it down as a d4 skill on their character sheet, or **advance** the skill, increasing the die level of the skill by 1.
+In either case they can choose to either **learn** the skill if they did not already know it, writing it down as a d4 skill on their character sheet, or **level up** the skill, increasing the die level of the skill by 1.

 <br/>

 #### Training

 Training is an intense period of study that characters can engage in over a period of several hours of [downtime](/basics/downtime#training), given either a trainer or suitable materials to study from.
-At the conclusion of the **training**, as long as it was not significantly interrupted, the potential is spent and the character learns the trained skill or advance that skill's die level.
+At the conclusion of the **training**, as long as it was not significantly interrupted, the potential is spent and the character learns or levels up the trained skill.
 A character can act as a trainer for a skill provided that they have either mastered it or it pertains to one of their backgrounds.

 <br/>

 #### Gaining Insight

 At any point after determining the result of a skill check, a player may declare that their character has **gained insight** in either a skill that was used for that check or in a skill that could have been used for that check.
-When they do this, they may either learn that skill or advance that skill's die level.
+When they do this, they may either learn or level up the trained skill.

 <br/>

 ### Mastering a Skill

-When a Skill is advanced to d12, it is considered **mastered**, and can no longer be advanced.
-A mastered skill can be taught to others or used in creating a background.
+When you level a skill up to d12, you've **mastered** it and can't level it up anymore.
+If you want to get more skilled in this area, you'll have to create a background with the skill.

 <br/>